-Our governing body has appointed Glenn Atkinson to be the DSL of this school and Kath Osborne, Sam Jones to be their deputies.
-We will set out their responsibilities in their job descriptions.
+Our governing body has appointed Katherine Osborne to be the DSL of this school and Emma Morris, Samantha Jones, Susan Newbrook and Abigail Scott to be their deputies.
+We will set out their responsibilities in their job description.

-Glenn Atkinson will take ultimate responsibility for safeguarding and child protection, and online safety at our setting as the DSL as an appropriate senior member of staff from our leadership team.
+Katherine Osborne will take ultimate responsibility for safeguarding and child protection, online safety, and understanding the filtering and monitoring systems and processes in place at our setting as the DSL and as an appropriate senior member of staff from our leadership team.